ai4ehdp/ai4ehdp/README.md

 - `transcribe_digits.py` - Python script for segmenting lines in the input image followed by segmenting digits within the line.
 Segmented digits are finally transcribed using imitation learning.
 - `transcribe_digits_folder.py` - Python script for segmenting lines in all images in the specified folder followed by segmenting digits within the lines.
 Segmented digits are finally transcribed using imitation learning.

+### Description of `models` folder

+- `segment_lines.pt` - trained YOLO8l model for segmenting lines in the input document
+- `bc_policy.zip` - trained imitation learning model based on behavioral cloning for transcription of digits